Ximi1970/systray-x/README.md

 Branches:

-master      : Should be stable and working for all systems
+master      : Should be stable and working for all supported systems
 develop     : Working but maybe not for all systems
 feature-xxx : Experimental